-(https://fukumegu.org/ok/contentsV2/kome_summary_2.html)(in Japanese)
+https://fukumegu.org/ok/contentsV2/kome_summary_2.html (in Japanese)

-For rice harvested in FY2020 onward, inspection of all rice bags is replaced with random monitoring, except for rice harvested in former Areas under Evacuation Orders, etc.
+For rice harvested in FY2020 onward, inspection of all rice bags is replaced with random monitoring, except for rice harvested in former Areas under Evacuation Orders, etc. From now on, the inspection method is to be shifted to random inspection by stages also in former Areas under Evacuation Orders, etc. From rice harvested in FY2022, Hirono Town and Kawauchi Village started to adopt random monitoring.

 Whether the rice has passed the inspection can be checked as follows.

-In the case of brown rice packed in a 30-kg paper bag that passed the inspection, an inspection certificate is attached to the paper bag.
+In the case of brown rice packed in a standard 30-kg paper bag that passed the inspection, an inspection certificate is attached to the paper bag.
+An identification number is entered in each inspection certificate, and inspection results can be checked on the website of the Fukushima Association for Securing Safety of Agricultural Products.